Prithiraj Rava

-Prithiraj Rava (born 1959) is a politician and actor of Assam.
+Prithiraj Rava (born 1959) is a politician and film actor from Assam.
 He was elected to the Assam Legislative Assembly from Tezpur (Vidhan Sabha constituency) in the 2021 Assam Legislative Assembly election as a member of the Asom Gana Parishad.

-He is the son of Bishnu Rava, an artist of Assam.
+He is the son of Bishnu Prasad Rabha, an artist of Assam.
 He starred in the Assamese films Srimanta Sankardeva (2010), Ahetuk, Lakhimi and Firingoti.